gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 - **Verifiability**: All messages are cryptographically signed using Nostr's public keys
 - **Decentralization**: No single point of failure for service discovery or communication
 - **Protocol Interoperability**: Both MCP and DVMs utilize JSON-RPC patterns, enabling seamless communication between the protocols
-- **Client Compatibility**: Existing MCP and Nostr clients can interact with minimal adaptation

-The integration preserves the security model of both protocols while enabling new patterns of interaction between humans, AI systems and computational services.
+The integration preserves the security model of both protocols while enabling new patterns of interaction.

 ### Public Key Cryptography